 Aberdeen Travel Guide

-Aberdeen is Scotland’s third largest city, balancing 8,000 years of history with a modern-day role as a powerhouse of the oil industry.
+Aberdeen is Scotland's third largest city, balancing 8,000 years of history with a modern-day role as an oil industry powerhouse.

-While Glasgow and Edinburgh might outdo it for both size and style, a trip here today reveals somewhere with a modern pulse, strong heritage and a lively cultural scene.
-The country’s largest national park and an imposing coastline both sit nearby, but this has become a city worth exploring in its own right.
+While Glasgow and Edinburgh might outrank it in size and style, a trip to Aberdeen today reveals somewhere with a modern pulse, strong heritage and a lively cultural scene.
+The country's largest national park and an imposing coastline both sit nearby.
+Aberdeen has become a city worth exploring in its own right.

 Built on the banks of the rivers Dee and Don, Aberdeen is widely known as The Granite City - a reference to the hardy, silvery rock used in much of its iconic architecture.
 On sunny days, the city's buildings sparkle.

 The heart of Old Aberdeen lies across the Brig O'Balgownie (one of the oldest bridges in Britain), and it's here that you'll find the 500-year-old King's College and its famous dome-crowned tower.